ckeditor/ckeditor4-docs/docs/features/spreadsheets/README.md

 ## Basic styles support

 While spreadsheets are mostly about data, its presentation is also very important.
-Basic styles like bold, italics or alignment comes handy when trying to highlight or make more visible some parts of data or single spreadsheet cells:
+Basic styles like bold, italics or alignment comes handy when trying to highlight or make more visible some parts of data or single spreadsheet cells.

 {@img assets/img/spreadsheets4.png Spreadsheet plugin widget with basic styling}